 Check it Out Reading.
 Kids grades K-12 read five books and receive a bookmark and youth ticket to an Atlanta Hawks game.
 The Check It Out Reading program is available online.

 The following are some of our favorite books, and or series.
 Since I have boys, these skew a little male, so if you have others or ones that girls in particular like, let me know and I’ll add them.

-Note that 365 Atlanta Family is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Note that 365 Atlanta Traveler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 If you choose to purchase one of these books from Amazon, we’ll get a small commission.